talentedgeai/hackathon-travel-buddy/docs/technical_solution.md

    - Recommendation Engine powered by LlamaIndex/RAG (Handles matching for all user criteria, including location, duration, budget, food, activities, and included accommodation/transportation preferences)
    - Accommodation Engine leveraging LLM with internet search (Secondary engine for finding alternative/external accommodation or details when not covered adequately in tour packages)
    - WhatsApp Integration Service for messaging
+   - Vector Data Processing Pipeline for transforming raw tour data and user preferences into vector embeddings for semantic matching

 3. **Data Stores**:
    - Supabase Database (PostgreSQL with vector capabilities)